lookfirst/gulp-helpers/README.md

 }
 ```

-This returns a `Situation` object, which is good for determining if we are running in `development` mode or `production` mode.
+This returns a `Situation` object, which is good for determining if we are running in `development` mode or `production` mode based on the SITUATION environment variable.

 Production mode generally means that the project is bundled and minified and [browserSync](http://browsersync.io) is running without reloading turned on.

+This makes it easy to build gulpfiles which can be deployed to PaaS solutions like Heroku, yet still allow you to test your app in production mode locally.

 ## Development